lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 ### Finding Elements

 `vue-test-utils` provides a number of ways to find and assert the presence of html elements or other Vue components using the `find` method.
-The main use of `find` is asserting a component correct renders an element or child component.
+The main use of `find` is asserting a component correctly renders an element or child component.

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/Parent.spec.js).

 ### Creating the Components

-For the benefit of this example, create a `<Child>` and `<Parent>` and component.
+For this example, we will create a `<Child>` and `<Parent>` and component.

 Child: